Clean case data

 The double-colon (::) operator

-The :: in R lets you access functions or objects from a specific package without attaching the entire package to the search path.
-It offers several important advantages including the followings:
+The::in R lets you access functions or objects from a specific package without attaching the entire package to the search path.
+It offers several important advantages, including the following:

 • Telling explicitly which package a function comes from, reducing ambiguity and potential conflicts when several packages have functions with the same name.

-• Allowing to call a function from a package without loading the whole package with library().
+• Allowing you to call a function from a package without loading the whole package with library().

 For example, the command dplyr::filter(data, condition) means we are calling the filter() function from the dplyr package.

-The first step is to import the dataset into working environment.
+The first step is to import the dataset into the working environment.
 This can be done by following the guidelines outlined in the Read case data episode.
-It involves loading the dataset into R environment and view its structure and content.
+It involves loading the dataset into the R environment and viewing its structure and content.

 R